Parsl/parsl.github.io/_posts/2025-09-30-checkpointing.md

 Parsl uses three different terms that mean almost (but not quite) the same - checkpointing, memoization and app caching.
-I've been working the code around this for better modularity (aka better hackability) with some bug fixing thrown in.
+I've been working the code around al three fo these for better modularity (aka better hackability) with some bug fixing thrown in.
 This has been ongoing at a slow pace for a long time but a recent talk at ParslFest 2025 got me paying